parzival92/KubeChoas/README.md

 # KubeChaos - Kubernetes Chaos Engineering Training Game

-A gamified chaos engineering platform built on top of [Chaos Mesh](https://chaos-mesh.org) that helps SREs and DevOps engineers practice incident response skills in a safe, local Kubernetes environment.
+A terminal-driven chaos engineering platform built on top of [Chaos Mesh](https://chaos-mesh.org) that helps SREs and DevOps engineers practice incident response skills in a safe, local Kubernetes environment.

 ## 🎮 What is KubeChaos?